OmarEmarah/Creating-Virtual-Machine-on-Azure/README.md

 - Step 7

 - <img src=https://i.imgur.com/6sc3jxh.png/>
 - Once deployment is complete.
 You now have a virtual machine.
-Click on "go to resource" and inspect your new virtual machine
+Click on "go to resource" and inspect your new virtual machine.